opsgility/ai-for-good/Source Labs/polar-bear-lab/Exercise 1.md

 Copyright 2018 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the MIT License.
 You may use them according to the license as is most appropriate for your project.
 The terms of this license can be found at https://opensource.org/licenses/MIT.

+## Exercise 1: Install Node

+In this exercise, you will install Node.

+### Time Estimate

+- 10 minutes

-### Task 1: Verify Node Installation
+### Task 1: Install Node

-1. Verify your node install by running the following two commands from a command prompt.
-If they both return version numbers then you may skip the rest of this exercise and continue straight to the next exercise.
+1. Open Chrome and navigate to the following url.

     ```
-    node -v
+    nodejs.org
     ```

-    ```
-    npm -v
-    ```

-### Task 2: Install Node

-1. In a browser, navigate to **nodejs.org**

 2. Click the **Recommended For Most Users** option.

     ![](images/2019-10-18-11-04-54.png)

-3. Step through the setup wizard.
+3. Click the .msi file that appears in the download prompt at the bottom of the browser window then step through the setup wizard.
+You can accept all the default settings.
+At the end of the setup, click **Finish**.

     ![](images/nodesetup.png)

-4. Once Node finishes installing, **LABVM**